 Emerging Leader 2017 - 2018

 Peter Aldenhoven is a proud descendant of the peoples of Quandamooka – more particularly, the Nughi clan from Moorgumpin (Moreton Island, Queensland) and has lived in Victoria for all his life.
-He is the President of Willum Warrain, a gathering place on the Mornington Peninsula, a dedicated Indigenous Educator and a member of the Woor-Dungin Aboriginal Advisory Committee.
+He is currently the Executive Officer of Willum Warrain, a gathering place on the Mornington Peninsula, a dedicated Indigenous Educator and a member of the Woor-Dungin Aboriginal Advisory Committee.

 His vision for the Indigenous community in Victoria is for Victorian Koories, and Aboriginal and Torres Strait Islanders living off country, to be proud of who they are as Indigenous peoples both on an individual and collective basis, through close (re)connectedness with their cultures and communities.

-In 2018 Peter was appointed as the Executive Officer of an Aboriginal and Torres Strait Islander Community Led Philanthrophic Fund – Koondee Woonga-gat Toor-rong.
-The Fellowship for Indigenous Leadership, along with the Australian Communities Foundation and Woor-Dungin, has been working with Towards a Just Society Fund (TJSF) to support the transition of TJSF into Koondee Woonga-gat Toor-rong.
+Peter was also the Executive Officer of an Aboriginal and Torres Strait Islander Community Led Philanthrophic Fund – Koondee Woonga-gat Toor-rong.